AlwaysLearningDeeper/Salesforce-Predictive-Modelling/README.md

 * MAE of 4318 euros
 * MAD of 2028 euros

 Now that we have finished the challenge we want to list the most important things to do when facing a problem of this kind.
-Some of them were learnt during the challenge, apart from the ones we knew beforehand.
+Some of them were learnt during the challenge, apart from the ones we knew beforehand:

-* Do an exhaustive study of the data distribution.
+* Perform an exhaustive study of the data distribution
-* Spend time with data preprocessing, it is what usually makes the difference, as nowadays models are being easier to implement.
+* Spend time with data preprocessing, it is what usually makes the difference, as nowadays models are being easier to implement
 * Distinguish between model selection and model optimization
 * RandomForest models can obtain state of the art results when facing regression problems